-- Safeguarding and Child Protection Policy - Special Educational Needs and Disability Policy - Behaviour Policy including exclusions and suspensions - Anti-Bullying Policy - Supporting Pupils with Medical Conditions Policy
+- Safeguarding and Child Protection Policy - Special Educational Needs and Disability Policy - Behaviour Policy including the Anti-Bullying Policy - Exclusions and Suspensions Policy - Supporting Pupils with Medical Conditions Policy

 3. Legislation or non-statutory guidance

 - 3.1.
 This policy meets the requirements of the following legislation setting out the legal powers and duties that govern school attendance including: - The Education Act 1996 (as amended) - The Education (Pupil Registration) (England) Regulations 2006 (as amended in 2010, 2011, 2013 and 2016) - The Education (Penalty Notices (England) Regulations 2007 (as amended in 2012 and 2013)